Rob Bell: Mars Hill Bible Church

 Bell and his wife moved from California to Grand Rapids to be close to family and on invitation to study under pastor Ed Dobson.
 He handled many of the preaching duties for the Saturday Night service at Calvary Church.
 Bell announced that he would be branching out on his own to start a new kind of community and would name it "Mars Hill" after the Greek site where the apostle Paul said: "For as I walked around and looked carefully at your objects of worship, I even found an altar with this inscription: TO AN UNKNOWN GOD.
 Now what you worship as something unknown I am going to proclaim to you."

 In February 1999, Bell founded Mars Hill Bible Church, with the church originally meeting in a school gym in Wyoming, Michigan.
 Within a year the church was given a shopping mall in Grandville, Michigan, and purchased the surrounding land.
 In July 2000 the 3,500 "grey chair" facility opened its doors.
 As of 2005, an estimated 11,000 people attended the two "gatherings" on Sundays at 9 and 11 AM.
 As of March 2011, Sunday attendance numbered between 8,000 and 10,000.
 His teachings at Mars Hill inspired the popular "Love Wins" bumper sticker, and the congregation freely distributed these stickers after services.

 In order to maintain balance in his life, Bell maintained his Fridays as a personal sabbath, where he did not allow contact by electronic means, and had all pastoral duties transferred to other Mars Hill pastors.

 In the January 2007 issue of the magazine TheChurchReport.com, Bell was named No. 10 in its list of "The 50 Most Influential Christians in America" as chosen by their readers and online visitors.

+Bell's 2011 book, Love Wins, caused controversy within evangelical circles because of its teachings about hell; that controversy caused thousands to leave Mars Hill and also led to Bell's departure.
 On September 22, 2011, Bell announced his resignation from Mars Hill Church to start "a spiritual talk show in Los Angeles".
-Bell's 2011 book, Love Wins, had caused controversy within evangelical circles because of its teachings about hell; that controversy caused thousands to leave Mars Hill and also led to Bell's departure.